canonical/checkbox/checkbox-ng/docs/author/provider-namespaces.rst

 controlling all jobs there was no problem of undesired clashes as all the involved developers could easily coordinate and resolve issues.

-With the rewrite that brought :term:`PlainBox` the core code and the pluggable data concept was becoming easier to work with and during the 0.4 development cycle we had decided to offer first-class support for external developers to work on their own test definitions separately of the Canonical Hardware
+With the rewrite that brought :term:`Plainbox` the core code and the pluggable data concept was becoming easier to work with and during the 0.4 development cycle we had decided to offer first-class support for external developers to work on their own test definitions separately of the Canonical Hardware